chocolatey-community/chocolatey-packages/automatic/php/README.md

 ## Notes

+- Some executables in this package (such as deplister.exe) may trigger **false positives** on VirusTotal scans.
+This is a known issue and does not indicate a security concern.
+For reference, see issue on the [PHP GitHub repository](https://github.com/php/php-src/issues/14875).
 - **If the package is out of date please check [Version History](#versionhistory) for the latest submitted version.
 If you have a question, please ask it in [Chocolatey Community Package Discussions](https://github.com/chocolatey-community/chocolatey-packages/discussions) or raise an issue on the [Chocolatey Community Packages Repository](https://github.com/chocolatey-community/chocolatey-packages/issues) if you have problems with the package.
 Disqus comments will generally not be responded to.**